Xaviju/inkscape-placeholder/README.md

 ## Motivation

-It is very useful to add image placeholders to their designs to see how the design could look and how image fits in space.
-It is also useful to make clients see a temporary image that could help them understand better how a design will look in the future.
+For designers, it is very useful to add image placeholders to their designs to see how the design could look and how image fits in space.
+It is also useful to help clients see a temporary image that could help them understand better how a design will look in the future.

 ## Installation